sassoftware/esp-studio-examples/Analytics/analytics_kmeans/README.md

 When you test the project in SAS Event Stream Processing Studio, you can use the **Publish** button to publish events from the events.csv file into the w_source window.
 For more information, see [Publish Events from a CSV file](https://go.documentation.sas.com/doc/en/espcdc/default/espstudio/p124n2fohetwqzn109gsdel6o1cj.htm).

 Alternatively, before you test the project, you can configure a publisher connector for the w_source window.
+For more information, see [Configure a File and Socket Connector](https://go.documentation.sas.com/doc/en/espcdc/default/espstudio/n0esv2n0cbbpgcn1r281krr1iv6q.htm#n0y87cwr7q5vo6n1qlfcey182vt6).

 The results for each window appear on separate tabs in test mode.
 The **w_source** tab displays events to be scored: